-When more than one area is charged and then blasted within the same blast window.
+When more than one area is charged and then blasted at the same time.

 Fresh Air Base

 A designated place that underground staff can go to that has fresh air in the event of an emergency.
 Different areas can be designated as a Fresh Air Base depending on the location, extent and nature of any emergency.